 Childproofing your home doesn't need to be difficult, but you do need to know what to watch out for.

-Invest in blind cord wind-ups.
+If you can't install cordless blinds or shades, invest in blind cord wind-ups.
 They keep blind cords out of the reach of babies in their cots.
 It also keeps their older siblings safe.
-Cords that are too long can be very hazardous.
-Also, remember to keep cots and beds away from windows and window fittings whenever possible.
+Window blinds with cords that are too long can become a strangulation risk.
+Also, remember to keep cots, beds and changing tables away from windows and window fittings whenever possible.

-- Block off power points with child proof outlet plugs
+- Block off power points with child proof outlet covers or plugs.

-- Use child proof gates to prevent them falling down stairs
+- Use child proof baby gates to prevent them falling down stairs.

 - Keep children within sight and only allow a trustworthy and loving adult to supervise them.